 Nurturing relationships with customers is a fundamental part of any business.
-Regardless of field or domain, retention is the secret ingredients to boosting leads and keeping your business on the floating line.
-Social media can be your best ally for nurturing prospects; but it can also be your worst enemy.
+Regardless of field or domain, retention is the secret ingredient to boosting leads and keeping your business on the floating line.
+Social media can be your best ally for nurturing prospects, but it can also be your worst enemy.
 Negative comments affect your bottom line, and if you don’t take action the moment something happens, you risk losing your customer base once and for all.

 1. Customer interaction

 In case you didn’t know this already, happy customers whose concerns are dealt with immediately choose to share their amazing experience with up to six more people.
 Word of mouth is still extremely powerful, and if you want your business to be praised, it’s very important to provide excellent customer service.
 Steer clear of blunt answers when replying on social media, and if you get an email from an unhappy customer, find a way to cater to his need as diligently as possible.

 For example, if they weren’t pleased with the quality of a product, at the very least you could apologize.
 Showcase your appreciation, be there for them, and provide support.
 All people want is to feel that someone is listening to their demands.
 Have a one-on-one conversation, or provide a discount on the next purchase.
 Whatever you do, just make sure not to lash out.